Blood Message: Development

-Blood Message is a game developed by 24 Entertainment.
-The studio is a subsidiary of NetEase Games.
+Blood Message is a game developed by 24 Entertainment Lin'an.
+24 Entertainment Lin'an is a subsidiary of NetEase Games.
 The game is built using Unreal Engine 5.

-The development team, in collaboration with the Gansu Provincial Department of Culture and Tourism, conducted historical site scanning, geomorphological restoration, cultural relic digitization, and ecological detail reproduction of the Hexi Corridor.
+The development team, in collaboration with the Gansu Provincial Department of Culture and Tourism, conducted historical site scanning, geomorphological restoration, cultural relic digitization, ecological detail reproduction, and other work across the Hexi Corridor in order to recreate the region's character.

 Release

+The June 2025 reveal trailer reproduced a Mogao Caves mural, dated to the Tang dynasty, that depicts Zhang Yichao's army.

 Blood Message is scheduled to be released for PC and consoles.

 Blood Message was unveiled with a trailer on 20 June 2025.
 The trailer showed game footage, both gameplay and cutscenes, in real-time rendering.